hashicorp/vault-selinux-policies/README.md

 ## Testing on AWS

-To test that the RPM packages are installable the `terraform` directory contains logic to spin up 2 instances:
+To test that the RPM packages are installable the `terraform` directory contains logic to spin up 2 Centos instances.
-- A Fedora EC2 instance
-- A CentOS EC2 instance

 ```
 cd terraform